-They aren’t always the sexiest fashion accessory, but compression socks are a pregnant woman’s friend.
+They aren’t always the sexiest fashion accessory, but compression socks are a pregnant woman’s best friend.
 Your circulation changes during pregnancy, and that can lead to things like swelling and headaches.
-Compression socks or “support hose” can help keep the blood flowing, as well as help reduce other pregnancy-related discomforts like restless leg syndrome.
+Compression socks or “support hose” can help keep the blood flowing as well as help reduce other pregnancy-related discomforts like restless leg syndrome.

 06 of 09